 Great, here are some articles you should read in 12th grade.Click here for your recommended content

 Thanks, here are some of our best college application tips.Click here for your recommended content

 How to Write the Georgetown Essay Supplements 2019-2020

-Georgetown University is a prestigious research university, located in Washington, D.C. and ranked 20th nationally.
+Georgetown University is a prestigious research university, located in Washington, D.C. and ranked 22nd nationally.
 A Roman Catholic institution, Georgetown places a strong emphasis on Jesuit values such as serving others, maintaining intellectual openness, and promoting intercultural, ethical, and spiritual understanding.
-Georgetown University is a highly selective school, having accepted 12.9% of early applicants and 16.6% of applicants from the regular pool in 2017.
+Georgetown University is a highly selective school, having accepted 11.78% of early applicants and 14% of applicants from the regular pool for the Class of 2023.